You are here:

 The Big Give Christmas Challenge is the UK's largest annual online fundraising campaign where donations to participating charities are DOUBLED through match funding.
 This means that for every £1 you donate, Action Medical Research receives £2, effectively doubling the impact of your contribution.

 The way it works is that we secure pledges from our supporters and additional funds from "Champions" (generous individuals, foundations, or corporations).
-During a specific campaign week (December 3-10, 2024, for this year), when you donate through the Big Give website, your donation is matched by these funds, as long as match funds are available.
+During a specific campaign week (2-9 December this year), when you donate through the Big Give website, your donation is matched by these funds, as long as match funds are available.

 Getting involved is simple: